 according to Audubon magazine.
 Some were purchased from private collectors; in other cases, nations like the Caribbean island of Dominica allowed their rare birds to be sent to Germany, where Guth promised to breed them as “safety net populations,” although this sparked controversy among conservationists.
 Guth has also acquired the world’s last Spix Macaws, a species declared extinct in the wild, and is currently trying to reintroduce them to their native Brazil.

 ACTP’S breeding facility outside Berlin.

-the Guardian found in a 2018 investigation that sellers who appeared to be representing ACTP had offered them to other breeders for up to 95,000 euros ($102,000) a pair, allegedly in violation of its agreement with Australia.
-(Through its lawyers, ACTP called this claim “completely untrue” and noted that an investigation by the public prosecutor in Frankfurt Oder had found no evidence a crime had been committed in Germany.)
+Through its lawyers, ACTP called this allegation “completely untrue” and noted that an investigation by the public prosecutor in Frankfurt Oder had found no evidence a crime had been committed in Germany.
 The Federal Agency for Nature Conservation (known by the German abbreviation BfN) told OCCRP that Australia was responsible for issuing export permits for its birds, and that the BfN’s role was limited to checking whether the conditions for import had been met.

 Although breeding parrots is an expensive business, requiring specialized food and veterinary care, ACTP does not publicly disclose financial information, making it difficult to know how it funds its operations.
 The BfN said it wasn’t empowered to investigate the finances of organizations like ACTP.